 This century-old house has been converted into rental housing for Lafontaine University students.
-It has a grand façade and porch in comparison to the rest of the block.
+Its façade and porch are grand in comparison to the rest of the block.
 The back yard is spacious enough to allow the residents to park cars there.
 The house is owned by Pamela Decature and currently rented by Lafontaine University students Jonah Washington, Tilda Hasting, and Melody Farthing.
 There is no answer at the door.